sjoconnor/fitocracy-api/README.md

 # Disclaimer

 This is an unofficial API to help you get your lifting data from Fitocracy.
 I am in no way affiliated with Fitocracy, and do not represent them.
+Additionally, I have no desire to be responsible for your username and password, so although I may create forms to make certain things easier to access, I will not publically host this app.
+Please be careful when using this and keep your username/password secure.

 # Setup